spineo/RGButterflyDocs/Programming.md

 ### Issue Tracking

-One of the first tasks was to integrated into the development process Issue tracking.
-Though in the past I have used many commercial/open source issue tracking systems any of which I would highly recommend for multi-user environments, I felt that using such a system for this one-man project was overkill.
-The system I came up with uses a simple but effective Excel Spreadsheet with five sheets (or tabs): _Active_, _Pre-Release_, _Post-Release_, _Completed_, and _Next Release_ issues.
+One of the first tasks was to integrate into the development process Issue tracking. __This is something I would highly recommend for any medium to large project__.
+Though in the past I have used many commercial/open source issue tracking systems any of which would do the trick in multi-user environments, I felt that using such a system for this one-man project was overkill.
+The system I came up with uses a simple but effective Excel Spreadsheet with five sheets named _Active_, _Pre-Release_, _Post-Release_, _Completed_, and _Next Release_.

 For each sheet I included six columns:
 * __Task ID__: A numeric id prefixed by _F_ (Feature) or _B_ (Bug)